Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Machine Learning Methods to Compute Initial Dual Values

-where $J$ is the Jacobian matrix of the neural network model output $y = f(\omega, \theta)$ with respect to $\theta$, which is typically given by automatic differentiation.
+where $J$ is the Jacobian matrix of the neural network output $y = \neuralnetwork(\omega, \theta)$ with respect to $\theta$, which is given by automatic differentiation.
+In this paper, we refer to this approach as {\it double-sampling training} since this involves sampling both the problem parameter $\omega$ and the subproblem $g$.

-It is worth noting that evaluating the above quantity \eqref{eq_sampled_gradient_dl_dtheta} is much more faster than solving the original problem or the MP to optimality.
-This is because it requires the solution of only a single pricing problem, which is typically substantially smaller than the original problem.
+The procedures of the single and double-sampling training are listed in Figure \ref{warmstart_fig_training_procedures}.
+It is important to note that each step of the double-sampling training involves evaluation of \eqref{eq_sampled_gradient_dl_dtheta}, which requires the solution of only a single pricing subproblem, which is typically substantially smaller than the original problem.
+On the other hand, the single-sampling training requires solving the training \gls{UC} instances to optimality.

+\revisedii{ Furthermore, the single-sampling training uses the mean squared error to train a model, that is, the model is encouraged to output the dual values close to the optimal dual values.
+However, the dual values close to the optimal values in terms of the Euclidean distance do not necessarily lead to a tight dual lower bound.
+In contrast, the double-sampling training uses the dual lower bound to train the model, which is the metric we are directly interested in. }

+\revisedii{ One advantage of the single-sampling training is its flexibility.
+The training is based on the dataset of the optimal dual values.
+Once the dataset is built, one can fit models with different architectures. }

-Once a model is trained, it can be used to compute an initial dual value in the regularized column generation procedure.
-It is expected that unlike solving an approximation such as the LPR this model will run quickly.
-Nevertheless it produces a near-optimal initial dual value with which to warmstart the column generation procedure.
+Once a model is trained with the single or double-sampling training, it can be used to compute initial dual values for the regularised column generation procedure, and it is expected that unlike solving an approximation such as the \gls{LPR} the computation will be quick.
+Furthermore, we later observe experimentally that the trained model produces high-quality initial dual values, in terms of both the tightness of the resulting dual lower bound and the solution time of the column generation procedure when warmstarted from it.

-\section{Numerical experiments}
+\section{Numerical Experiments}

-In this section, the proposed method is compared with standard approaches.
-All methods are implemented with Python.
-IBM ILOG CPLEX\footnote{https://www.ibm.com/products/ilog-cplex-optimization-studio} is used as the optimization solver (to solve the pricing problems and the RMP) and PyTorch to implement the neural networks.
+In this section, the performance of the dual initialisation methods based on machine learning models as well as the benchmark initialisation methods is evaluated on \gls{UC} problems of various sizes.\footnote{The source code is available at: \href{https://github.com/nsugishita/ml_to_warmstart_cg}{https://github.com/nsugishita/ml\_to\_warmstart\_cg}} All methods are implemented in Python.
+IBM ILOG CPLEX 20.1.0\footnote{\href{https://www.ibm.com/products/ilog-cplex-optimization-studio}{https://www.ibm.com/products/ilog-cplex-optimization-studio}} is used as the optimization solver (the barrier method for the \gls{RMP} and the branch and bound method for the pricing subproblems), and PyTorch and scikit-learn are used to implement the neural network models and the random forest models, respectively.
+The experiments are performed on a workstation with a 16-core Intel\textsuperscript{ \textregistered} Xeon\textsuperscript{ \textregistered} E5-2670 and 126 GB of RAM.